In my experiences as an SAT tutor, I’ve found SAT reading comprehension to be one of the most undervalued skills in test-taking.

 To boil it down: focus on taking 1-5 words of notes for each paragraph.

-A good note-taking method is an effective SAT reading comprehension strategy that acts like a self-check: did you actually comprehend the paragraph you just read?
+A good note-taking method is one of my top reading tips, an effective SAT reading comprehension strategy that acts like a self-check: did you actually comprehend the paragraph you just read?

 Your SAT reading comprehension improves because the note-taking calls your attention to the parts you didn’t understand so you can figure them out.